 Article 1 of 8

-In the trilogy of articles on "New age, Budo and change processes", we have looked at the present and past development, influence and requirements in relation to martial arts and martial arts - with an approach through an unconventional holistic light, and not the traditionally accepted and suboptimizing spotlight.
+In the trilogy of articles on "New Age, Budo and processes of change", we have discussed the development, influence and needs of the present and the past in relation to martial arts and martial arts - with an approach through an unconventional holistic light, and not the traditionally understood and suboptimal spotlight.

-In the first two chapters; "Today's prehistory, influence and thoughts on martial arts and martial arts" and "Society's prehistory, influence and thoughts on martial arts and martial arts", we illuminated a lot of more or less clear connections.
+In the first two chapters; "Prehistory, influence and thoughts on martial arts and martial arts today" and "Prehistory, influence and thoughts on martial arts and martial arts society", we highlighted a lot of more or less clear connections.

 Keep your mouth shut, many are thinking.
 Could you be a little more concrete and specific?
 Now we have gone through the entire history of the world, the development of society and the dynamic tools of people in their constant processes of change at a high, low, constant or periodic pace.
 Furthermore, martial arts or martial arts are something that everyone associates with the Far East, and we therefore live in the West!
 So where are you going with all this?
 Could you be a bit more concrete and specific?
 Of course, it's coming now.